plone/training/mastering-plone/about_mastering.rst

 About Mastering Plone
 =====================

-This training was created by Philip Bauer and Patrick Gerken of `starzel.de <https://www.starzel.de>`_ to create a canonical training for future Plone developers.
+This training was initially created by Philip Bauer and Patrick Gerken of `starzel.de <https://www.starzel.de>`_ to create a canonical training for future Plone developers.

 The aim is that anyone with the appropriate knowledge can give a training based on it and contribute to it.